Ready for some drinks in Greece? Here is our guide to twenty drinks from Greece you won’t want to miss.

 Part of going to any new destination is trying out the local cuisine.
 But that should also extend to the local tipples too!

-If you’re soon to visit Greece, be it the mainland or any islands, it would be a crime not to enjoy some local delicacies.
-Many different alcoholic beverages are synonymous with Greece, and if you want to be informed about what you’re trying, you’ve come to the right place.
+Many different beverages are synonymous with Greece, and if you want to be informed about what you’re trying, you’ve come to the right place.

-While you might assume that it means the drink tastes just of lemon, you’re wrong; it’s actually slightly different but equally as delicious!
-Kitron hails from the island of Naxos and comes from the citron tree, or Citrus Medica, to give it its actual name.
-It has been grown on the island for more than three centuries, and it’s one of the island’s main exports.
+While you might assume that it means the drink tastes just like lemon, you’re wrong; it’s slightly different but equally as delicious!
+Kitron hails from the famous Greek island of Naxos and comes from the citron tree, or Citrus Medica, to give it its actual name.
+It has grown on the island for over three centuries, and it’s one of its main exports.

 You’ll find two kitron distilleries on Paxos, and you can visit and check out how they make the drink, as well as tasting some for yourself.
 These are Pomponas and Vallindras.